-This green eggs and ham recipe is a fun twist for a tasty dessert treat or party favors perfect for Dr. Seuss Day or week, Read Across America, Dr. Seuss birthday party theme, or other fun Dr. Seuss activities for kids!
+This green eggs and ham recipe is a fun twist for a tasty dessert treat or party favors perfect for Dr. Seuss Day, Read Across America, Dr. Seuss birthday party theme, Dr Seuss snacks for school, or easy recipes and fun activities for kids!

 How do you make real green eggs and ham?

 You can make green eggs and ham by dyeing your eggs (hard boiled) with green food coloring and serving regular ham on the side.

 Let’s get to our Dr. Seuss activities / Dr Seuss edible treats!

 Green Eggs and Ham Recipe paired with the Book by Dr. Seuss

 We paired our recipe up with what else?
 The Green Eggs and Ham Dr. Seuss book!